factcast/factcast/factcast-site/documentation-docsy/content/en/Setup/ports.md

 title: "Ports"
 type: docs
 weight: 130
+description: Port defaults and how to change them
 ---

-## Port defaults and how to change them

 The default TCP-Port exposed is 9090.
-As usual you can set it via environment variables.
+As usual, you can set it via environment variables.

 Standard ports used: